 And you will quickly lose track of time being so busy.

 For such a compact, small island, Ibiza sure has a plethora of places to stay.

-Each with their own vibes, costs, amenities and experiences.
+Each with its own vibes, costs, amenities and experiences.
 There are specific and dedicated sites allowing you to explore options in greater depth.

-As this is a post about an Ibiza winter trip l will sum up some options below by placing them in categories, but go into greater detail for those to stay in Ibiza during winter.
+As this is a post about April in Ibiza l will sum up some options below by placing them in categories, but go into greater detail for those to stay during Ibiza winter for instance

 These are just a selection of examples as the options are endless.
 But the crucial distinction to make is that some, namely the seasonal hotels will not be open during the winter.